Niranjan1112/Leukemia-Classification/README.md

-# Leukemia-Classification-
+# Leukemia-Classification
-Blood cancer type classification using Machine learning
+Leukemia is cancer of blood-forming tissues, including bone marrow.
+Many types exist such as acute lymphoblastic leukemia, acutemyeloid leukemia, and chronic lymphocytic leukemia.
+The methods used to diagnose leukemia are time-consuming and complex.
+In this project, leukemia types are classified automatically using microscopic images of blood cells using Machine and deep learning techniques.